Isla Fisher: Philanthropy

+In 2014 and 2015, Fisher donated her signed shoes for the Small Steps Project Celebrity Shoe Auction.

+In 2015, Fisher and her then husband Sacha Baron Cohen donated £335,000 to Save the Children as part of a programme to vaccinate Syrian children against measles, and another £335,000 to the International Rescue Committee to help Syrian refugees.

 Personal life

-Family

-Fisher first met English comedian and actor Sacha Baron Cohen in 2001 at a party in Sydney.
-They became engaged in 2004 and were married on 15 March 2010 in a Jewish ceremony in Paris, France.
-The couple have three children, born in 2007, 2010, and 2015.
-The family once resided in the United States, and London.
+In 2001, Fisher met English comedian and actor Sacha Baron Cohen at a party in Sydney.
+They became engaged in 2004 and were married on 15 March 2010 in a Jewish ceremony in Paris.